ES0R/mlops_project/reports/README.md

 >
 > Answer:

 As previously stated, we divided the unittests into two categories: one pertaining to the data aspect of our code and the other concerning the model construction.
 Therefore we created two separate .yaml files within the `.github/workflows` directory, which we named "Run Test Dataloading" and "Run Test Model" to correspond to these respective categories.
-Additionally, we configured these .yaml files to automate the execution of these actions every Monday at 14:00, ensuring that both data retrieval using `dvc` and the associated unittests continue to function smoothly.
+Additionally, we configured these .yaml files to automate the execution of these actions every Monday at 14:00, ensuring that both data retrieval using DVC and the associated unittests continue to function smoothly.
 This setup also serves as a failsafe against unintentional model and data modifications that could potentially break the system.

 ## Running code and tracking experiments